DirkMueller8/RowingHistory/READme.md

 *Fig 3: Power vs. Date for all log entries for all log entries where distances were equal or greater than 2500 m, beginning in 2015*

-To get an idea on the age-related deterioration of power output I added a regression as dotted line for two different sub periods:
+To get an idea on the age-related deterioration of power output, I added a regression line as dotted line for two different subperiods:

 ![Alt text](/RowingHistory/Images/power_no_less_than_2500m_regression_early.png)